KAIST-IS521/2017ctf-writeups/team-2/README.md

     * The main role of ``Markus Faerevaag'' was to do code analysis for Team Three
     * Also, defense with snort (writing rule for Visualizer and trying to get it working)

+- Jungsuk Oh <jsoh921@kaist.ac.kr>
+* The main role of ``Jungsuk Oh`` was to analyze TeamFour & TeamFive's codes
+* Also looked into the vulnerability in messaging that is implemented in the shopping mall

 - ...

 # List of Writeups